Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Introduction

 \section{Introduction}

-Autoencoders (AEs) \cite{goodfellow2016deep} are increasingly deployed in high-stakes applications, including image compression, reconstruction, denoising, anomaly detection, and generative modeling.
+Autoencoders (AEs) \cite{Goodfellow-et-al-2016} are deployed in high-stakes applications, including image compression, reconstruction, denoising, anomaly detection, and generative modeling.
 By learning to approximately invert an encoder through a decoder, AEs inherently pose an inverse problem and exhibit structural non-invertibility due to dimensionality reduction.
-Despite this, in contrast to classification models whose adversarial vulnerabilities have been extensively studied~\cite{szegedy2013intriguing}, AEs have received comparatively less attention.
-A rigorous assessment of adversarial robustness, therefore, requires strong and well-understood white-box attack methodologies.
-White-box adversarial attacks are a standard tool for robustness evaluation~\cite{akhtar2021ieee_survey}, as they are essential for identifying model vulnerabilities and designing effective defense ~\cite{van2024adversarial,szegedy2013intriguing}.
+Despite this, adversarial vulnerabilities of AEs remain less studied than those of classification models~\cite{szegedy2013intriguing}.
+Rigorous robustness evaluation requires strong and well-understood white-box attack methodologies, which are a standard tool for robustness evaluation~\cite{akhtar2021ieee_survey}, as they are essential for identifying model vulnerabilities and designing effective defense ~\cite{van2024adversarial,szegedy2013intriguing}.
+AEs are a prominent class of encoder–decoder architectures, motivating investigation of similar optimization challenges in broader encoder–decoder systems.

-\textbf{Ill-Conditioning as a Source of Adversarial Vulnerability}.
-Ill-conditioning in neural networks arises when the ratio between the largest and smallest non-zero singular values is large (implying large condition numbers).
-Studies~\cite{sinha2018neural,wei2022leccv_condition_no} show that neural networks become more susceptible to adversarial examples when the Jacobian matrices of their layers are ill-conditioned.
-Research on instabilities in deep inverse problems~\cite{antun2021deep,antun2020instabilities} and the accuracy–stability trade-off~\cite{gottschling2025troublesome} demonstrate that deep learning pipelines, including AEs, can exhibit severe ill-conditioning.